skhunDC/Annual_Raise/README.txt

 The employee lists now include sticky column headers showing rank, employee pay info, pay increase slider, percent increase, and hourly increase.

+Header labels have been shortened and centered so they stay on one line.

 See `AGENTS.md` for repository contribution guidelines.